awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/perform-machine-learning-inference.md

 ## How AWS IoT Greengrass ML inference works<a name="how-ml-inference-works"></a>

 AWS provides [machine learning components](#ml-components) that you can use as\-is to create one\-click deployments to perform machine learning inference on your device\.
-You can also use these components as templates to create custom components to meet your specific requirements\.
-Machine learning inference in AWS IoT Greengrass uses the following types of components:<a name="ml-component-types"></a>
+You can also use these components as templates to create custom components to meet your specific requirements\.<a name="ml-component-types"></a>

+AWS\-provided machine learning components are broadly categorized as follows:
 + **Model component**—Contains machine learning models as Greengrass artifacts\.
 + **Runtime component**—Contains the script that installs the machine learning framework and its dependencies on the Greengrass core device\.
 + **Inference component**—Contains the inference code and includes component dependencies to install the machine learning framework and download pre\-trained machine learning models\.

-Each deployment that you create to perform machine learning inference consists of at least one inference component that uses a model component and a runtime component, as dependencies\.
-To perform sample inference with AWS\-provided components, you deploy an inference component to your core device, which automatically includes the model and runtime dependencies as needed\.
-To customize your deployments, you can plug in or swap out the public model components with custom model components, or you can use the component recipes for the public components as templates to create your own custom inference, model, and runtime components\.
+Each deployment that you create to perform machine learning inference consists of at least one component that runs your inference application, installs the machine learning framework, and downloads your machine learning models\.
+To perform sample inference with AWS\-provided components, you deploy an inference component to your core device, which automatically includes the corresponding model and runtime components as dependencies\.
+To customize your deployments, you can plug in or swap out the sample model components with custom model components, or you can use the component recipes for the AWS\-provided components as templates to create your own custom inference, model, and runtime components\.

-At a high level, you complete the following basic steps to perform machine learning inference using custom components:
+At a high level, you can complete the following steps to perform machine learning inference using custom components:

 1. Create a model component\.
 This component contains the machine learning models that you want to use to perform inference\.
 AWS provides sample pre\-trained DLR and TensorFlow Lite models\.
 To use custom model, create your own model component\.

 1. Create a runtime component\.
 This component contains the scripts required to install the machine learning runtime for your models\.
-AWS provides sample runtime components for [Deep Learning Runtime](https://github.com/neo-ai/neo-ai-dlr) \(DLR\) and [TensorFlow Lite](https://www.tensorflow.org/lite)\.
+AWS provides sample runtime components for [Deep Learning Runtime](https://github.com/neo-ai/neo-ai-dlr) \(DLR\) and [TensorFlow Lite](https://www.tensorflow.org/lite/guide/python)\.
 To use other runtimes with your custom models and inference code, create your own runtime components\.

 1. Create an inference component\.
-This component contains your inference code\.
+This component contains your inference code, and includes your model and runtime components as dependencies\.
 AWS\-provides sample inference components for image classification and object detection using DLR and TensorFlow Lite\.
 To perform other types of inference, or to use custom models and runtimes, create your own inference component\.

 1. Deploy the inference component\.
 When you deploy this component, AWS IoT Greengrass also automatically deploys the model and runtime component dependencies\.